-The following are the four essential metrics used by independent groups like the National Fenestration Rating Council and the Energy Star program to evaluate a window unit’s efficiency.
+The following are the four essential metrics used by independent groups like the National Fenestration Rating Council to evaluate a window unit’s efficiency.
 You’ll also learn about window design features that help manufacturers improve these ratings.

 Metric 1: Window U-Factor

 U-factor determines the rate at which heat escapes through a window.
 The lower the U-factor number is, the better the window is at mitigating heat loss.
-Look for lower numbers on both the NFRC and the Energy Star label.
+Look for lower numbers on both the NFRC label.